Gendarmerie: Title and status

 Members of the counter-attack unit of the Public Security Service in Lithuania.

 These forces are normally titled "gendarmerie", but gendarmeries may bear other titles, for instance the Carabinieri and Guardia di Finanza in Italy, the National Republican Guard in Portugal, the Civil Guard in Spain, the Royal Marechaussee in the Netherlands or Internal Troops/National Guard in Ukraine and Russia.

-As a result of their duties within the civilian population, gendarmeries are sometimes described as "paramilitary" rather than "military" forces (especially in the English-speaking world where policing is rarely associated with military forces) although this description rarely corresponds to their official status and capabilities.
+As a result of their duties within the civilian population, gendarmeries are sometimes described as "paramilitary" rather than "military" forces (especially in the English-speaking world, where policing is rarely associated with military forces), although this description rarely corresponds to their official status and capabilities.
 Gendarmes are very rarely deployed in military situations, except in humanitarian deployments abroad.

 A gendarmerie may come under the authority of a ministry of defence (e.g. Algeria, Netherlands and Poland), a ministry of the interior (e.g. Argentina, Romania, Turkey and Ukraine) or even both ministries at once (e.g. Chile, France, Italy, Portugal, and Spain).
 Generally there is some coordination between ministries of defence and the interior over the use of gendarmes.
-In addition, some gendarmeries can be part of a civilian police force, such as the Israel Border Police or "Magav", which is the gendarmerie branch of the civilian Israel Police.

 A few forces which are no longer considered military retain the title "gendarmerie" for reasons of tradition.
 For instance, the French language title of the Royal Canadian Mounted Police is Gendarmerie royale du Canada (GRC) (i.e., Royal Gendarmerie of Canada) because this force traditionally had some military-style functions (although separate from the Canadian Army), had been awarded battle honours and was formally accorded the status of a regiment of dragoons in 1921 (now discontinued).
-The Argentine National Gendarmerie is a military force in terms of training, identity and public perception, and was involved in combat in the Falklands War; however, it is classified as a "security force" not an "armed force", to exercise jurisdiction over the civilian population under Argentine law.
+The Argentine National Gendarmerie is a military force in terms of training, identity and public perception, and was involved in combat in the Falklands War; however, it is classified as a "security force", not an "armed force", to exercise jurisdiction over the civilian population under Argentine law.

 Since different countries may make different use of institutional terms such as "gendarmerie", there are cases in which the term may become confusing.
-For instance, in the French-speaking Cantons of Switzerland the "gendarmeries" are the uniformed civil police (see: Gendarmerie (Switzerland)).
-In Chile, the word "gendarmerie" refers for historic reasons to the prison service (the "Chilean Gendarmerie"), while the actual gendarmerie force is called the "Carabineros".
+For instance, in the French-speaking Cantons of Switzerland, the "gendarmeries" are the uniformed civil police (see: Gendarmerie (Switzerland)).
+In Chile, the word "gendarmerie" refers, for historic reasons, to the prison service (the "Chilean Gendarmerie"), while the actual gendarmerie force is called the "Carabineros".